Huygens (spacecraft): Findings

 Huygens landed at around 12:43 UTC on January 14, 2005 with an impact speed similar to dropping a ball on Earth from a height of about 1 m.
 It made a dent 12 cm deep, before bouncing onto a flat surface, and sliding 30 to 40 cm across the surface.
 It slowed due to friction with the surface and, upon coming to its final resting place, wobbled back and forth five times.
 Huygens' sensors continued to detect small vibrations for another two seconds, until motion subsided about ten seconds after touchdown.
 The probe kicked up a cloud of dust (most likely organic aerosols which drizzle out of the atmosphere) which remained suspended in the atmosphere for about four seconds by the impact.

 At the landing site there were indications of pebbles of water ice scattered over an orange surface, the majority of which is covered by a thin haze of methane.
 Early aerial imaging of Titan from Huygens was consistent with the presence of large bodies of liquid on the surface.
 The initial photos of Titan before landing showed what appeared to be large drainage channels crossing the lighter colored mainland into a dark sea.
-Some of the photos suggested islands and mist shrouded coastline.
+Some of the photos suggested islands and a mist shrouded coastline.
 Subsequent analysis of the probe's trajectory indicated that, in fact, Huygens had landed within the dark 'sea' region in the photos.
-The photos from the surface of a dry lakebed like landscape suggest that while there is evidence of liquid acting on the surface recently, hydrocarbon lakes and/or seas might not currently exist at the Huygens landing site.
+The photos from the surface of a dry lakebed-like landscape suggest that while there is evidence of liquid acting on the surface recently, hydrocarbon lakes and/or seas might not currently exist at the Huygens landing site.
 Further data from the Cassini Mission, however, definitely confirmed the existence of permanent liquid hydrocarbon lakes in the polar regions of Titan (see Lakes of Titan).
 Long-standing tropical hydrocarbon lakes were also discovered in 2012 (including one not far from the Huygens landing site in the Shangri-La region which is about half the size of Utah's Great Salt Lake, with a depth of at least 1 m).
 The likely supplier in dry desert areas is probably underground aquifers; in other words, the arid equatorial regions of Titan contain "oases".